It looks like your browser is out-of-date! For the best user experience, please upgrade to a more modern browser like Chrome or Edge.

 Potential treatments for chronic kidney disease include:

 • Medical therapy for stages 0 to 5.
 Your child’s doctor will likely prescribe a combination of medicines to help control the symptoms of chronic kidney disease as well as help slow its progression.
-Your child may need to take certain types of blood pressure medicines—andio angiotensin-converting-enzyme (ACE) inhibitors or angiotensin II receptor blockers (ARBs)—to help slow the progression of the condition.
+Your child may need to take certain types of blood pressure medicines—angiotensin-converting-enzyme (ACE) inhibitors or angiotensin II receptor blockers (ARBs)—to help slow the progression of the condition.
 Your child may also need to take a water pill (diuretic).

 • Hemodialysis for stage 6.
 In this treatment, a machine and filter do the work that your kidneys normally do, removing waste and other materials from the blood.
 Hemodialysis helps to control blood pressure and helps the body maintain the proper balance of important minerals such as potassium, sodium, calcium and bicarbonate.